Download a free trial to find out which Altium software best suits your needs

 Setting up the impedance calculator for differential pairs in Altium Designer

-With Altium Designer you no longer have to use a separate calculator to determine your trace widths and then enter those values into the design rules.
+With Altium Designer, you no longer have to use a separate calculator to determine your trace widths and then enter those values into the design rules.
 Instead you set up your board layer stackup with materials and thicknesses, and then let the calculator input the correct trace widths into your design rules for the impedance values you have chosen.
-The next step is to do the same calculations for differential pairs, and the enhanced layer stack manager in Altium Designer version 19 will do just that.
-So put away your scratch pad, pencil, and whatever impedance calculators you’ve been using, because Altium Designer will do the heavy lifting of differential pair impedance calculations for you.
+The next step is to do the same calculations for differential pairs, and the enhanced layer stack manager in Altium Designer will do just that.
+So put away your manual layer thickness, dielectric constant, and impedance calculations you’ve been using.
+Altium Designer can do the heavy lifting of differential pair impedance calculations for you from now on.

-With a handy library of board materials to choose from, Altium Designer will calculate your trace widths based on the impedance values that you need.
+With a handy library of board materials to choose from, Altium Designer will calculate your trace widths and thickness based on the impedance values that you need.

 Routing differential pairs in Altium Designer

 You’ve built the board layer stackup and prepared your design rules based on the trace width input from Altium Designer’s impedance calculator.
-But there’s a whole lot more too high speed design than just that.
+But there’s a whole lot more to high speed digital design than just that.
 Fortunately, the advanced technology that you’ve seen in the layer stack manager and impedance calculator is just the beginning of what Altium Designer has in store for you.
-Based on a 64-bit multi-threading platform, Altium Designer has all the power that you will need for your high speed PCB designs.
+Based on a 64-bit multi-threading platform, Altium Designer has all the power that you will need for your high speed Printed Circuit Board designs.

 Starting with component placement, Altium Designer has a multitude of different placement algorithms to help you locate and align your components the way that you need them to be.
 When it comes to trace routing you won’t find a more comprehensive set of routing tools than what’s available to you in Altium Designer.
 Whether it is interactive routing, auto-interactive routing, or auto routing, Altium Designer’s intelligent routing tools will help you to complete your routing quicker and more efficiently than you would have thought possible.
 To ensure that your high speed PCB is designed the way it needs to be, Altium Designer’s full array of high speed design rules and constraints will give you control over measured lines, routing topologies, and signal paths.
 Together with a powerful schematic editor and automated manufacturing output tools, Altium Designer has everything you need to successfully complete your high speed layout.